ISACA • COBIT-Foundation

 Beyond immediate salary benefits, the certificate serves as a stepping stone to ISACA's Certified in the Governance of Enterprise IT (CGEIT) certification — the only vendor-neutral, individual-focused IT governance certification globally recognized for C-suite and executive-level roles.
 CGEIT holders earn an average of 25% more than the North American IT professional average.
 Because COBIT is framework-agnostic and internationally recognized, the credential is valued across sectors including financial services, healthcare, government, and consulting, making it relevant for professionals seeking governance roles in any geography.

-5. A technology company is implementing APO05 Managed Portfolio.
-The portfolio manager asks what the primary purpose of this objective is.
-Which statement best describes APO05's purpose?
+1. A transportation company is implementing BAI09 Managed Assets.
+The IT asset manager asks how this objective differs from BAI10 Managed Configuration.
+Which statement best explains the distinction?
 (Select one!)